elegantchaos/Versionator/README.md

 As an experiment, this plugin also generates an Info.plist, which gets bundled into the package resources.

-This can then be accessed with `Bundle.module.info
+This can then be accessed with `Bundle.module`.

+I was hoping that `Bundle.module.infoDictionary` would be populated with the content of the Info.plist file, but apparently not.

+However, you can fish out the URL and load it yourself easily enough.